cmekik/pyClarion/tutorial/notes.md

 ## Overview

 The basic representational unit of Clarion theory is the connectionist node.
-Even explicit knowledge, which consists of chunks and rules, is encoded using connectionist nodes of the localist variety.
+Clarion encodes even explicit knowledge, which consists of chunks and rules, using localist connectionist nodes.
 Clarion may therefore be viewed as a modular neural network architecture.
 This is the fundamental insight informing the design of `pyClarion`.

 `PyClarion` agents are structured as collections of networked components.
 These networks are constructed using `Module` and `Structure` objects.

 The behavior of individual components are defined by `Process` objects, which reside in `Module` instances. `Process` objects compute activations and update parameters locally.
-They may have multiple output sites and they may expose a number of feature spaces for others to use.
+They may have multiple output sites and they may expose a number of feature spaces for other components to use.

 All computations are carried out over pyClarion's native `NumDict` objects.
 To a first approximation, a  `NumDict` is a vector with named dimensions.
 Typically, `NumDict` keys are symbolic identifiers for elementary representational nodes.